• Home

 You decide if you want to follow the debt snowball method or the avalanche method.

-The Debt Paydown printable you can track your payment and plan what your goal payment is going to be.
+With the Debt Paydown printable, you can track your payment and plan what your goal payment is going to be.

 Debt Tracker Sheet

-I believe that visuals are a great way to keep you motivated and focus when it comes to eliminating debt.
+I believe that visuals are a great way to keep you motivated and focused on eliminating debt.

 How to use the Debt Tracker Sheet